 |Dr. Mansur Khamitov (PhD) is an Assistant Professor of Marketing at the Nanyang Business School, Nanyang Technological University (NTU Singapore) and a Vice-Chair of American Marketing Association's CBSIG.
 He obtained his Ph.D. from the Ivey Business School, University of Western Ontario (Canada).|

 His research stream focuses on consumer information processing particularly in relation to branding (brand transgressions, brand relationships, brand loyalty) and financial decision-making (money, saving, gambling).

-Mansur's research has been published in the Journal of Consumer Psychology, Journal of Experimental Social Psychology, Cognition, and Handbook of Strong Brands, Strong Relationships, as well as invited for revision at Journal of Consumer Research and Journal of Consumer Psychology.
-His work has successfully obtained funding from the Social Sciences and Humanities Research Council of Canada (SSHRC) and Ministry of Advanced Education and Skills Development of Ontario.
+Mansur's research has been published in the leading marketing (Journal of Consumer Research, Journal of Consumer Psychology, Journal of the Academy of Marketing Science), psychology (Journal of Experimental Social Psychology, Cognition) and popular press (Harvard Business Review) outlets, as well as invited for revision at the Journal of Marketing.
+His work has successfully obtained funding from the Social Sciences and Humanities Research Council of Canada (SSHRC), Ministry of Advanced Education and Skills Development of Ontario, and AIM-AMA Sheth Foundation.
 Mansur has been recognized as a 2017-18 Rising Star by the American Marketing Association’s Consumer Behavior Special Interest Group as well as a 2017 Highly Commended Doctoral Research Award recipient by Emerald/EFMD.

 - Connors, Scott*, Mansur Khamitov*, Sarah Moroz*, Lorne Campbell*, and Claire Henderson.
 (2016).
 Time, Money, and Happiness: Does Putting a Price on Time Affect Our Ability to Smell the Roses?.
 Journal of Experimental Social Psychology, 67, 60-64.